DeanCording/node-red-contrib-fs-ops/README.md

   * fs-ops-mktmpdir - Make a new directory with a random unique name

-Parameters such as path and filename can be sourced from strings, or message, flow,jsonata or global property.
+Parameters such as path and filename can be sourced from strings, or message, flow, jsonata or global property.
 Likewise, results can be stored in a message, flow or global property.

 fs-ops-dir can be used to extract a llist of files using a filter,and then pass that list to other fs-ops nodes to perform bulk operations.